Mud-xyz/evermore-bugs/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
+What is the Match ID for the match?
+Roughly when did this occur (with timezone)?
 Which browser were you using?
 Do you have any special hardware or software running?